sebastiandesign/100-days-of-code/log.md

 **Lesson Recap:**
 - Use className instead of class for HTML elements.
 - Close img and br tags />.
-- Use curlys when injecting regular JS.
+- Use curlys {} when injecting regular JS.
-- you can call variables with injected JS.
+- You can call variables with injected JS.
 - Write event listeners in camelCase.
 - Use if statements outside of JSX.
-- x ? y : z (if x is true, execute y, else z).
+- Remember x ? y : z (if x is true, execute y, else z).
 - Use .map() to make a list of JSX elements.
 - Use keys to order a list (key=" ").
 - You can write in React without JSX with React.createElement();.